T. Marzetti Company: History

-A. Marzetti staple was its homemade salad dressings, which began to be sold via mail shortly following the founding of the buisness, along with diet mayonnaise.
+A Marzetti staple was its homemade salad dressings, which began to be sold via mail shortly following the founding of the business, along with diet mayonnaise.
 Employee Katharine Hill is credited with the creation of Marzetti's dressing line.
-While it is sometimes said that Teresa invented the Midwestern casserole dish Johnny Marzetti and named it after her brother-in-law, the company has recently stated there is no evidence for this story and it is not one the T. Marzetti corporation shares.
+While it is sometimes said that Teresa invented the Midwestern casserole dish Johnny Marzetti and named it after her brother-in-law, the company said that there is no evidence for this story and it is not one the T. Marzetti corporation shares.
 Attribution of the dish to Teresa dates to at least 1973 in a statement by the president of T. Marzetti.
 In 1940, Marzetti's operations moved to 16 East Broad Street, across from the Ohio Statehouse, its most well-known location and one which was well-regarded in the city.

 By 1955, Marzetti's upstairs kitchen of the restaurant became a full-scale factory, and the Marzetti brand of salad dressings found its way into grocery stores throughout Ohio due to initial success with takeout from the restaurant.
 By the late 1960's, the company built a dressing production plant in Columbus' Clintonville neighborhood on Indianola Avenue which served clients including Kmart, Big Bear Stores, and Kroger.
 After Teresa Marzetti's death in 1972, the restaurant closed, but the company and factory have continued on to this day.

-Today, the company has expanded its operations at other plants including two additional plants in Columbus, Ohio, as well as in Horse Cave, Kentucky and Milpitas, California.
+Today, the company has expanded its operations at other plants including two additional plants in Columbus, as well as in Horse Cave, Kentucky.
+The plant in Milpitas, California was closed in 2025.